 Each year, we strive to award at least $8 million in competitive grants and cooperative agreements to support conservation projects and scientific studies that benefit coral reef management across seven U.S. states and territories and internationally in the Caribbean, and the Pacific regions.

 A complete list of funded projects for 2022, 2021, 2020, and 2009-2019 is available to download (keyword search in USASpending.gov by Award Number for more information).
-A new reporting method was used for the 2021 table and prior years will be updated soon.
+A new reporting method was used beginning in 2020.

 The NOAA Coral Reef Conservation Program was established in 2000 by the Coral Reef Conservation Act.
 Headquartered in Silver Spring, Maryland, the program is part of NOAA's Office for Coastal Management.